 Rhythm is the different durations of tones (sound).
-The tones may be changing in pitch, but each tone has a duration.
+Though tones change pitch, each has a duration.
 These time durations are symbolized by the shape of a note.

 To begin counting rhythm, we should know the different note shapes.
 Two different notes are a quarter note and an eighth note.
 The quarter note is a full beat in a measure.
 The eighth note is a half of a beat, or a half beat.